 Here are three reasons why the legalization of sports betting is positive and three more explaining why its negative:

-In Support of Legalized Sports Betting:
+In Support of Legalized Sports Betting

-It is already a thriving industry.
+It was already a thriving industry

-It`s the economy, stupid.
+It`s the economy, stupid

-Sports betting won’t corrupt the leagues.
+Sports betting won’t corrupt the leagues

-Against Legalized Sports Betting:
+Against Legalized Sports Betting

-The house always wins.
+The house always wins

+Many of those who argued for the legalization of sports betting claimed that it’s more about skills than luck.
+They said that much like stock trading, it’s about wittingly identifying opportunities and acting on them.
+But this assertion is wrong.
 The human element has a huge impact on sports; often, the unexpected happens, which can affect everyone from team owners down to the last player.
-Even where skill may improve odds of winning, people who bet on sports may not always possess the deep understanding of statistics required to win.
+Even where skill may improve the odds of winning, people who bet on sports may not always possess the deep understanding of statistics required to win.
 People usually bet on sports based on a hunch, not knowledge.
-Sports betting is not about skills and it’s not like stock trading; it’s gambling, and as in gambling, the house always wins.
+Sports betting is not just about skills and it’s not like stock trading; it’s gambling, and as in gambling, the house tends to always win.

-It will change American sports’ nature
+It will change the nature of American sports

-Bottom line: The Supreme Court’s decision to overturn the federal ban on sports betting is reasonable, especially since it is already happening to a large extent, and states deserve to monetarily benefit from it.
+The Bottom Line: The Supreme Court’s decision to overturn the federal ban on sports betting is reasonable, especially since it is already happening to a large extent, and states deserve to monetarily benefit from it.
 On the other hand, legalizing betting won’t eliminate illegal betting and will negatively change the nature of sporting events.
 Do you support the legalization of sports betting?
 Would you place a bet on your favorite team?